 There’s Nothing Special about What I’m Feeling

 The first thing we need to see, in order to improve our attitude about the ups and downs of life, is that it’s nothing special.
 There’s nothing particularly special or peculiar about the fact that sometimes we don’t feel happy, and that sometimes we feel alright, sometimes calm and quiet.
 This is totally normal.
 It’s just like waves on the ocean, sometimes the wave is high, sometimes you’re in the trough between the waves, and sometimes the ocean is completely calm.
 That’s just the nature of the ocean isn’t it, and it’s not big deal.
-Sometimes there might even big a big storm with huge, turbulent waves; but when you think of the whole ocean from its depths to the surface, it doesn’t really get disturbed in the depths, does it?
+Sometimes there might even be a big storm with huge, turbulent waves; but when you think of the whole ocean from its depths to the surface, it doesn’t really get disturbed in the depths, does it?
 It’s just something that appears on the surface as a result of many causes and circumstances like the weather and so on.
 There’s nothing surprising about it.

 Our minds are like this ocean.
 It’s useful to think like this, to see that on the surface there might be up-and-down waves of happy, unhappy, this emotion, that emotion, but in the depths we’re not really disturbed by that.
 This doesn’t mean that we shouldn’t be trying to have a calmer and happier state of mind, because that is always preferable to the storm.
 But when the storm of extreme emotions and feelings does come, we don’t make it into a monster hurricane.
 We just deal with it in terms of what it actually is.

 Many people practice Buddhist methods and over the years really see results, of not getting angry or jealous so much, not being horrible to others and so on.
 Then after many years they might have an episode of getting really angry or falling in love and experience extreme clinging and emotional turmoil, and they get discouraged.
 The source of this discouragement is that they forget the whole approach of “nothing special,” because our tendencies and habits are very deeply engrained and it takes an enormous amount of time and effort to overcome them.
 We can provisionally take care of it, but unless we get down to the root of why we get angry and so forth, it will recur from time to time.
-So when it does recur, we have to make sure we think, “nothing special.”
+So when it does recur, we have to make sure we think, “Nothing special.”
 We are not liberated beings yet, so of course attachment and anger are going to come up again.
 If we make a big deal out of it, that’s when we get stuck.

 The idea is that if we understand and become convinced that there’s nothing special about what we experience or feel, then whatever happens, even if it’s some extraordinary insight, you just deal with it.
 You bang your toe against the table when it’s dark, and it hurts.
 Well what do you expect?
 Of course it’s going to hurt when you bang your toe.
 We can check if there’s a broken bone, but then you just go on.
 No big deal.
 No need to jump up and down and expect mommy to come and kiss it all better.
 So we try to lead our lives in this easy, relaxed way.
 It helps us to stay calm no matter what happens or what we feel.